SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

-Low level api
+Low-level API
 -------------

-All steps (**activity profile**, **motion inference**, **motion interpolation**) can be launched with distinct function.
+All steps (**activity profile**, **motion inference**, **motion interpolation**) can be launched with distinct functions.
 This can be useful to find the good method and finely tune/optimize parameters at every steps.
-All functions are implemented in :py:mod:`~spikeinterface.sortingcomponents`.
+All functions are implemented in the :py:mod:`~spikeinterface.sortingcomponents` module.
-They all have a simple API with spikeinterface objects as inputs or numpy arrays, such that hacking should be fairly accessible.
+They all have a simple API with SpikeInterface objects or numpy arrays as inputs.
-Since motion correction is a hot topic, theses functions have many possible methods and also many possible parameters.
+Since motion correction is a hot topic, these functions have many possible methods and also many possible parameters.
-Finding the good combination of method/parameters is not that easy but it should be doable, assuming the presets are not working properly for your particular case.
+Finding the good combination of method/parameters is not that easy, but it should be doable, assuming the presets are not working properly for your particular case.

-The high level :py:func:`~spikeinterface.preprocessing.correct_motion()` is internally equivalent to this:
+The high-level :py:func:`~spikeinterface.preprocessing.correct_motion()` is internally equivalent to this:

 .. code-block:: python